Aaditya57/sql2json-recursive/README.md

 # sql2json-recursive
-The program Transforms complex SQL queries into detailed branched JSON structures.
+Specifically designed to transform complex SQL queries into detailed, branched JSON structures.
+This is particularly useful in scenarios where modern databases, despite their capabilities to generate JSON from SQL directly, fall short in creating intricately branched JSON data.
+Our tool excels in situations requiring a deep dive into master data, seamlessly branching out across various tables and systems to fetch and organize branch-specific data.

 ## Getting Started